 I’ll be honest.
 I’ve claimed to be a Christian my entire life, but I didn’t have a total transformation until a few years ago.
-To paraphrase Nicole Unice (from the book “She’s Got Issues”) — I was really just a nice person who was a “little nicer” because I went to church.
+To paraphrase: I was really just a nice person who was a “little nicer” because I went to church.
 (I blogged more about what I call “Coffee-mate Christians” here.)

 I never used drugs.
 I never drank.
 I didn’t have sex before I got married (although, I’m remorseful to admit, holiness was hardly my pre-marital standard).
 So, what did I have to stand up and share?
 Who would “ooooh” and “ahhhh” at God’s grace in saving me from my habit of stealing candy from my grandfather’s stash or making long distance phone calls without my parents’ permission?

 I could tell you a lot about the Bible.
 I went to a Christian high school, college, and even graduate school.
 I firmly believed my morality was my “witness.”
 People would see the amazing way I abstained and become a “Christian like me.”

 Yet I didn’t see that happen.
 Ever.
 In fact, on the few occasions I shared Jesus with people, they didn’t bite.
 Probably because I wasn’t really sharing the Jesus of the Bible.
 I was sharing a morality-focused deity that I had created.
 One that cared a lot about not committing certain sins and would help make their life better if they said a prayer to him.
 (If the term moralistic deism is not in your vocabulary, watch this video by Matt Chandler.)

 So, what happened?

 Well, Jesus showed me I really was a sinner.
 Then, and only then, was I able to need him as a savior.